Boost converter: Operation

 If the switch is cycled fast enough, the inductor will not discharge fully in between charging stages, and the load will always see a voltage greater than that of the input source alone when the switch is opened.
 Also, while the switch is opened, the capacitor, in parallel with the load, is charged to this combined voltage.
 When the switch is then closed, and the right-hand side is shorted out from the left-hand side, the capacitor is, therefore, able to provide the voltage and energy to the load.
 During this time, the blocking diode prevents the capacitor from discharging through the switch.
 The switch must, of course, be opened again fast enough to prevent the capacitor from discharging too much.

-The basic principle of a boost converter consists of 2 distinct states (see Figure 2):
+The basic principle of a boost converter consists of two distinct states: